What Property Documents are important to have?

 We’ve discussed in detail what ownership proof is and why you need it.
 It is actually a way to claim that you own a specific piece of land in a particular area.
 In simple words, property proof of ownership is any document or a set of documents offering precise details about a damaged or lost item as part of your claim.
 Your insurance company may also need it for some reasons.

 One of them is, that it will show that you owned that item.
 The other reason is that it will be easy for them to compensate for the loss.
-For example, in case you have electrical safety or gas safety inside your house, the insurance company will have a role to play.
+For example, in case you have electrical safety, fire safety or gas safety inside your house, the insurance company will have a role to play.

 You can use any of the following documents to show the property proof of ownership: